ronaldderksen/cardano/README.md

 # cardano

 Ronald Derksen's scripts to manage a cardano node.
-These scripts should not be installed on relay or block producing nodes because of cold and KEY keys.
-I run these scripts from an USB drive on a node, not directly connected to the internet when I need my cold key.
+These scripts should not be installed on relay or block producing nodes because of cold, kes and vrf keys.
+I run these scripts on a system that does not run 24/7.
+My keys are also encrypted with GPG.

 Please be patient.
 I am in early development.